 Brandon Tietz Submax DUP Powerlifting Program

-Brandon Tiets submax DUP powerlifting program is a 12 week program that undulates training sessions throughout the week.
+Brandon Tiets submax DUP powerlifting program is a 12 week program that undulates weekly training sessions.

 About Brandon Tietz Submax DUP Program: